euroscipy/euroscipy_proceedings/papers/23_haenel/23_haenel.rst

 NPZ
 ...

-*NPZ* is, simply put, a Zip file which contains multiple NPZ files.
+*NPZ* is, simply put, a Zip file which contains multiple NPY files.
 Since this is a Zip file it may be optionally compressed, however the main uses case is to store multiple ndarrays in a single file.
-Zip is an implementation of the DEFLATE [DEFLATE] algorithm.
+Zip is an implementation of the DEFLATE [DEFLATE]_ algorithm.

 ZFile
 .....

-*ZFile* is the native serialization format that ships with the Joblib [Joblib] framework.
+*ZFile* is the native serialization format that ships with the Joblib [Joblib]_ framework.
 Joblib is equipped with a caching mechanism that supports caching input and output arguments to functions and can thus avoid running heavy computations if the input has not changed.
 When serializing ndarrays with Joblib, a special subclass of the Pickler is used to store the metadata whereas the datablock is serialized as a ZFile.
-ZFile uses zlib [zlib] internally and simply runs zlib on the entire data buffer. zlib is also an implementation of the DEFLATE algorithm.
+ZFile uses zlib [zlib]_ internally and simply runs zlib on the entire data buffer. zlib is also an implementation of the DEFLATE algorithm.
 One drawback of the current ZFile implementation is that no chunking scheme is employed.
 This means that the memory requirements might be twice that of the original input.
-Imagine trying to compress and uncompressible buffer of 1GB: in this case the memory requirement would be 2GB, since the entire buffer must be copied in memory as part of the compression process before it can be written out to disk.
+Imagine trying to compress an incompressible buffer of 1GB: in this case the memory requirement would be 2GB, since the entire buffer must be copied in memory as part of the compression process before it can be written out to disk.